-- 4. These are: - community schools, foundation schools, voluntary aided and voluntary controlled schools; - academies (including those which are free schools, university technical colleges, studio schools and special schools); - alternative provision academies; - community or foundation special schools; - non-maintained special schools; - pupil referral units; - maintained nursery schools (where attended by a child of compulsory school age); and - city technology colleges and city colleges for the technology of the arts. - 5.
-The criteria for a qualifying school to be considered for transport are: - Nearest School this is your nearest school to the home postal address and it is determined based on straight line distance between home and school using the Dorset GIS system, using the Eastings and Northings for each location.
+4. These are:

+- community schools, foundation schools, voluntary aided and voluntary controlled schools; - academies (including those which are free schools, university technical colleges, studio schools and special schools); - alternative provision academies; - community or foundation special schools; - non-maintained special schools; - pupil referral units; - maintained nursery schools (where attended by a child of compulsory school age); and - city technology colleges and city colleges for the technology of the arts. - 5.
+The criteria for a qualifying school to be considered for travel assistance are:

-- Catchment School the catchment school is determined by your postal address.
+- Nearest School this is your nearest school to the home postal address and it is determined based on straight line distance between home and school using the Dorset GIS system, using the Eastings and Northings for each location. - Catchment School the catchment school is determined by your postal address.
 You will be eligible to transport to your catchment school if it is over the statutory walking distance, even if there is a nearer eligible school.
-Get local information for your address - Dorset Council - Joint Primary Catchment1 some postal addresses are catchment to more than one primary school.
+Get local information for your address - Dorset Council - Joint Primary Catchment some postal addresses are catchment to more than one primary school.
 In this case the eligible school will be the nearest catchment school (based on straight line distance).
-You will still be entitled to transport to the nearest school if it is not a catchment school if it is over the statutory walking distance.

-6. Eligible transport is currently provided to the nearest or catchment area school where the child meets the qualifying criteria.
-Whilst these agreed areas remain unaltered, schools will continue to have eligible transport provided by the Dorset Council (DC).
-However, if any school chooses to alter their catchment area or admissions policy, they will need to consult on their arrangements with the DC, as a Local Authority is only legally required to provide transport to the nearest appropriate school.
-If schools change their arrangements, it will be their responsibility to inform parents.
-(See Para - 75).
+You will still be entitled to transport to the nearest school if it is not a catchment school if it is over the statutory walking distance. - 6.
+Travel assistance is currently provided to the nearest or catchment area school where the child meets the qualifying criteria.
+Whilst these agreed areas remain unaltered, schools will continue to have eligible transport provided by Dorset Council. - 7.
+If any school chooses to alter their catchment area or admissions policy, they will need to consult on their arrangements with Dorset Council, as a Local Authority is only legally required to provide transport to the nearest appropriate school.
+If schools change their arrangements and this has an impact on the entitlement to transport the school will have to make this clear to parents and other consultees it will be their responsibility to inform parents.
+(See Para 75).